“Dear guests and friends of the Tiroler Zugspitz Arena,

 This page is permanently updated.
 Despite the greatest care, all information is without guarantee of completeness and correctness.
 Please additionally inform yourself on the official information channels of the Austrian Government as well as the responsible ministry of your home country.

 Recently, the hotel & leisure industry have been allowed to reopen and travellers from certain countries can enter Austria as tourists again.
-To enter Austria or to enter certain places like hotels or restaurants, you are required to show a negative Covid test or proof of vaccination/past covid infection ("entry tests").
+To enter Austria or to enter certain places like hotels or restaurants, you are required to show a proof of vaccination/past covid infection ("entry tests").

 The following measures are currently in effect:

 - Hotels and restaurants are open.
-All hygiene and saftey measures can be found here.
+All hygiene and safety measures can be found here.

 - Shops, museums, leisure and culture facilities are open.